 We see many others in the Bible spend time alone with God as well.
 Moses met with God alone at the burning bush (Exodus 3) and on Mt.
 Sinai.
 Jacob was alone when God wrestled with him (Genesis 32:22–32).
 Zechariah was alone with God when he learned he would be the father of John the Baptist (Luke 1:5–20).
 Elijah was alone when God appeared to him (1 Kings 19).
 David spent much time alone with God, as evidenced by many of the Psalms he wrote.

-Though spending time in worship, Bible study, and prayer with other Christians is important, time alone with God is critical to our relationship with Him.
+Though spending time in corporate worship, group Bible study, and prayer with other Christians is important, time alone with God is critical to our relationship with Him.
 We spend time with God because it is a great pleasure (Psalm 1:2; 16:11).
 It is part of the abundant life Jesus came to bring (John 10:10).

 Christians talk about having a quiet time.
 What exactly is a quiet time?